A report released in partnership with:

 Meanwhile, the EPA is letting industry avoid making the much-needed reforms required in the rule.
 Communities across the country remain in harm’s way as hazardous releases continue.

 To join the fight, please complete the action alert below.
-Tell the EPA that we can’t afford to delay or further weaken the Chemical Disaster Rule.
+Tell the EPA that we can’t afford to weaken the Chemical Disaster Rule.

 If you have experienced a chemical incident in your own community, you should contact the following EPA hotlines: